nicrivers/intensity_based_rebating/README.md

     - kableExtra
     - readxl

 All files are executed on Windows OS.
+The path environment variable should be set so that both GAMS and R can be called from the command line.

 ## Instructions
 To replicate Table 2, and Figures 5, 6, 7, 13, 14, 17, 18, an 19, execute the file: